ElderMael/patternsfordeliveringmicroservices/manuscript/05_Graph_Model.md

 # Graph Model To Build And Deliver Software

+## Why Using Graphs?

+A pipeline model can be seen as a series of inputs and outputs.
+Earlier stages give inputs to later stages and the final product, the artifact, is taken to different environments and finally, after some minor manual intervention, it is deployed to a production environment.

+A graph model for delivering software can be seen as a series of events triggered that will trigger some kind of processing.
+An event could be a commit on a distributed version-control system (e.g. Git), a specific date happening (e.g. ever day, 12 PM).
+The processing that happens when and event occurs can be similar to an stage of a CI/CD pipeline, for example, building a binary.

+A benefit of the graph model to build and delivery software is that it is parallel by default while pipeline stages usually are not.
+Events can trigger multiple processing taks at a time and can be audited or even reproduced while most pipeline models and technologies rely on webhooks which are usually fire and forget.

+Graphs allow flexibility on the type of processing tasks that can be triggered at a time and this benefits individual teams to pick or add new processing tasks dependind on the event.
+Pipelines on the other hand, are usually prescribed and lack the required flexibility out of the box.
+While this flexibility can be added with some paradigms as explained on the Pipelines chapter, it is not the default in most CI/CD servers/technologies.

 ## Pipelines Vs Graphs

 The pipeline pattern to deliver software has been very useful for